StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 3. Create a Spark table

-    The schema of the Spark table is inferred from the StarRocks table, and the Spark does not support `BITMAP` type.
+    The schema of the Spark table is inferred from the StarRocks table, and the Spark does not support the `BITMAP` type.
 So you need to customize the corresponding column data type in Spark, for example as `BIGINT`, by configuring the option `"starrocks.column.types"="visit_users BIGINT"`.
 When using Stream Load to ingest data, the connector uses the [`to_bitmap`](https://docs.starrocks.io/en-us/latest/sql-reference/sql-functions/bitmap-functions/to_bitmap) function to convert the data of `BIGINT` type into `BITMAP` type.

     Run the following DDL in `spark-sql`: